dmsl/smartbill/README.md

 Please report any bugs you come across at:
 + Kyriakos Georgiou - kgeorg10@cs.ucy.ac.cy
 + Kyriakos Frangeskos - kfrang01@cs.cy.ac.cy
+A brief report on how the bug can be replicated will be much appreciated.

 Contact Info:
 =============